WhiteWatermelon1663/Manipulation-Basics/Guides/Extracting stat files.md

 ![image](https://user-images.githubusercontent.com/132128937/235314844-8e50dbbb-b455-4eb9-8993-1054b8e348af.png)

-If OpenIV stops responing and freezes, you can just try again.
+If OpenIV stops responding and freezes, you can just try again.

 Now you should be on this window, but yours may differ, doesent really matter.